heiswayi/heiswayi.nrird.com/_posts/2016/2016-06-02-csharp-common-practices.md

 Good coding practices will guide you to write better, maintainable and clean code.
 There are a lot of articles sharing about good common practices for C# programming, and some may be written in any programming book.
 Previously, I don't really care about the good common practices in my C# programming as long as my code works.
 Just a couple years ago when I started working in multiple teams of developers from a big software company, then the coding standards have been practiced widely among the software developers.

-What I'm going to share to you here are some of my common coding practices that I have been practicing when I do programming in C#.
+What I'm going to share to you here are some of my common coding practices that I have been practicing when I do C# programming.
 Now they all become a habit to me to always trying my best to write clean code in whatever programming I have been working on.
 If you're a beginner or new .NET developer, these coding practices would be useful for you to start practicing in your work.

 ### Use of proper naming conventions

 Use of proper naming conventions ensure you an easy way to maintain your code, especially when the software is big or has thousand lines of code.
-You can use Camel case or Pascal when declaring any variable or property.
-Camel case is a word with the first letter lowercase, while others are capitalized.
-Pascal case is a word the first letter capitalized and followed by others.
+You can use Camel case or Pascal when declaring any variable or property. **Camel case is a word with the first letter lowercase, while others are capitalized.
+Pascal case is a word the first letter capitalized and followed by others.**

 Example: